 (Widgets can be activated or deactivated using drag-and-drop)

-Reorganize Widgets With Drag-And-Drop
+Rearrange Widgets With Drag-And-Drop

-You can easily add functionality to your site, and activate, deactivate, reorder and delete widgets by dragging and dropping items from the Widgets section …
+You can easily add new functionality to your site, and activate, deactivate, rearrange and delete things using widgets using drag & drop in the Widgets area …

 (Rearrange widgets on your WordPress site using drag-and-drop)

-- A click for support banner, and
+- A contact support banner, and

 (Drag and drop widgets in your widget area to rearrange their order)

-Deleting Widgets From The Sidebar Menu
+Removing Widgets From The WordPress Blog Sidebar Navigation Menu

 (Search widget)

-(Removing your WP widget)
+(Removing your widget)

 Widget Settings